-Warning Statement: The act of entering or attempting to enter a computer network secured site (hacking) is a very serious offense that warrants a very serious consequence.
+Warning Statement: The act of entering or attempting to enter a computer network-secured site (hacking) is a very serious offense that warrants a very serious consequence.
 This may include permanent expulsion from the school system and confiscation of the technology being used inappropriately.
 Access to the HCSD network and pass through to the Internet is a privilege and all students are expected to treat this learning tool with respect.
 Any device confiscated may be searched for content that may be deemed harmful to the Haralson County School District and/or for the protection of minors under the Children's Internet Protection Act.

-- Z. Willful and persistent violation of the Code of Conduct: Students are considered to be willful and persistent violators of the Code of Conduct after receiving multiple referrals. - Consequences include but are not limited to counseling, warning, loss of privileges, parent/guardian contact, parent/guardian conference, ISS, OSS, tribunal. - AA.
+- Z. Willful and persistent violation of the Code of Conduct: Students are considered to be willful and persistent violators of the Code of Conduct after receiving multiple referrals. - Consequences include but are not limited to counseling, warning, loss of privileges, parent/guardian contact, parent/guardian conference, ISS, OSS, and tribunal. - AA.
 Trespassing on any Haralson County High School campus while suspended or during non-school hours without cause or need to conduct legitimate school business - Consequences include but are not limited to counseling, warning, parent/guardian notification or conference, OSS, tribunal, law enforcement referral.
 Ref.
 O.C.G.A.
 20-2-1180 - BB.
-Traffic or parking violations - Consequences include but are not limited to parent/guardian conference, revocation of driving or parking privileges, ISS, OSS, notification of law enforcement. - CC.
-Instigating rule violations: A student shall not advise, counsel, urge, encourage, incite, cause or attempt to cause any other person to engage in a prohibited act or violate the school's student handbook, this Code of Conduct or any Haralson County Board of Education policy. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, referral to law enforcement. - DD.
-Possession of any item reasonably considered inappropriate to the school setting as determined by the Principal. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, referral to law enforcement
+Traffic or parking violations - Consequences include but are not limited to parent/guardian conferences, revocation of driving or parking privileges, ISS, OSS, and notification of law enforcement. - CC.
+Instigating rule violations: A student shall not advise, counsel, urge, encourage, incite, cause or attempt to cause any other person to engage in a prohibited act or violate the school's student handbook, this Code of Conduct, or any Haralson County Board of Education policy. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, and referral to law enforcement. - DD.
+Possession of any item reasonably considered inappropriate to the school setting as determined by the Principal. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, referral to law enforcement other school system employee (O.C.G.A.

-Violence against a Teacher, Administrator, Bus Driver, or Any Other School Employee

-A disciplinary tribunal hearing will be held following any alleged assault or battery upon a teacher or any other school system employee (O.C.G.A.
 20-2-753).
 In cases involving an alleged intentional act of physical violence by a student against a teacher, school bus driver, or other school official or employee, the student shall be suspended pending a hearing by a tribunal.
 Ref.
 O.C.G.A.
+20-2-751.6

+Violence against a Teacher, Administrator, Bus Driver, or Any Other School EmployeeA disciplinary tribunal hearing will be held following any alleged assault or battery upon a teacher or any

-20-2-751.6 referred to juvenile court with a request for a petition alleging delinquent behavior, and also shall be expelled from the public school system by the tribunal for the remainder of the student's eligibility to attend public school, subject to appeal to the board of education.
+A student found by a tribunal to have committed an intentional act of physical violence against a teacher, school bus driver, school official, or school employee that results in physical harm to that person shall be referred to juvenile court with a request for a petition alleging delinquent behavior, and also shall be expelled from the public school system by the tribunal for the remainder of the student's eligibility to attend public school, subject to appeal to the board of education.
 The school board at its discretion: (1) may permit the student to attend an alternative education program for some or all of the period of expulsion; and, if recommended by a tribunal, (2) may permit a student in a grade K-8 to re-enroll in the regular public school program for grades 9-12; and/or (3) may also permit a student in grades K-6 to re-enroll in the public school system.
 Ref.
 O.C.G.A.
 20-2-751.6; 16-3-21